 PHOTO: Danny Evans

-What is it that you love most about karate?
+What is it about the sport that you enjoy most?

 RAYMOND: In the beginning, the enjoyment came from playing against the better players and learning to compete with them at all levels.
 Although I still enjoy the competitive side, the friends you make from all the various clubs make bowling all the more enjoyable.
 The fact that Scott and I play together competitively is also great; there aren’t many sports where a 55-year-old Dad and his 27-year-old son can team up and compete in competitions.

 SCOTT: I enjoy the competitive side.
 Considering Jersey is such a small island, it has a lot of very good bowlers, so it’s always good to compete against strong opponents.
 Playing bowls also gives me opportunities to travel the world and play against the best in the world at any level.